moldedbits/moldedbits.github.io/_posts/2017-08-28-typed-notification-ios.md

 ### Yeah, So.
 Do you have something interesting to say?

 Well, answer to that question is, Yes.
-Today We are gonna discuss notification programming in such a way, that it will become as easy as eating an apple pie.
+Today, we are gonna discuss notification programming in such a way, that it will become as easy as eating an apple pie.
 (I don't think anyone can deny it, eating an apple pie is just so satisfying, obviously if you love apple pie in first place ;p )

 ### Old way of handling notification